Corona and the effects on contracts under Dutch law

-The measures which have been taken by the Dutch government regarding the corona epidemic have impacted the performance of commercial contracts in the Netherlands.
+The measures taken by the Dutch government regarding the corona epidemic have affected the performance of commercial contracts in the Netherlands.

-Under Dutch contract law both the corona pandemic and the measures taken by governments (not only by the Dutch government, but also by foreign -non-Dutch- governments) may constitute force majeure.
-Indeed, recently the majority of legal writers seems to have taken that preliminary position.
+Under Dutch contract law both the corona pandemic and the measures taken by governments (not only by the Dutch government, but also by foreign governments) may constitute overmacht (force majeure).
+The majority of legal writers has taken that preliminary position.

-Article 6:75 of the Dutch Civil Code regulates that specific performance of a contract under Dutch law can no longer be expected in case of force majeure (or: a "non-imputable failure to perform", an "excusable breach"):
+Article 6:75 of the Burgerlijk Wetboek (Dutch Civil Code) regulates that specific performance of a contract under Dutch law can no longer be expected in case of overmacht (force majeure):

 A non-performance cannot be attributed to the debtor if he is not to blame for it nor accountable for it by virtue of law, a juridical act or generally accepted principles.

-Whether or not the effects of the corona crisis would constitute force majeure under Dutch contract law (an excusable breach), will depend on the interpretation of the particular contract at hand and the specific circumstances of the case.
+Whether the effects of the corona crisis would constitute overmacht under Dutch contract law depends on the interpretation of the particular contract at hand and the specific circumstances of the case.

-Whether a contractual obligor is relieved from his contractual obligations shall depend on the terms of the contract in the context of the factual circumstances at hand.
+Whether a contractual obligor is relieved from his contractual obligations depends on the terms of the contract in the context of the factual circumstances at hand.

-In assessing the legal position of a party to contract under Dutch law not only the express contractual rights need to be considered.
-Apart from the explicit wording of the contract, a contractual relationship under Dutch law is also governed by the overriding principles of reasonableness and fairness.
-Depending on the circumstances at hand a contract party is therefore required to take into account the legitimate and reasonable interests of the other party when exercising his contractual rights.
+In assessing the legal position of a party to a contract under Dutch law, not only the express contractual rights need to be considered.
+Apart from the explicit wording of the contract, a contractual relationship under Dutch law is also governed by the overriding principles of reasonableness and fairness (redelijkheid en billijkheid).
+Depending on the circumstances, a contract party is required to take into account the legitimate and reasonable interests of the other party when exercising his contractual rights.

-Apart from the contract, also the effects of remedies that may apply in case of force majeure and (or) unforeseen circumstances need to be assessed.
+Apart from the contract, the effects of remedies that may apply in case of overmacht and onvoorziene omstandigheden (unforeseen circumstances) also need to be assessed.

-Under Dutch civil law, parties to a contract can deviate from article 6:75 of the Dutch Civil Code.
+Under Dutch civil law, parties to a contract can deviate from article 6:75 of the Burgerlijk Wetboek.
 Parties can contractually define when contract performance would be impossible because of uncontrollable events.
-Indeed most commercial contracts contain force majeure clauses (and a lot of commercial contracts in the Netherlands also contain so-called MAC clauses - "Material Adverse Change clauses").
+Most commercial contracts contain force majeure clauses (and many commercial contracts in the Netherlands also contain so-called MAC clauses — “Material Adverse Change clauses”).

 Such clauses typically regulate the specific remedies that could be invoked under certain circumstances.
-In case of a force majeure event, the contractual obligor may be relieved from both (i) the duty of specific performance, as well as (ii) the duty to pay damages because of his non-performance.
+In case of a force majeure event, the contractual obligor may be relieved from both (i) the duty of specific performance, as well as (ii) the duty to pay schadevergoeding (damages) because of his non-performance.

-The Dutch Civil Code does, however, provide an arrangement regaring compensation for damages in case of force majeure.
+The Burgerlijk Wetboek does, however, provide an arrangement regarding compensation for damages in case of overmacht.
 Article 6:78 of the Dutch Civil Code reads:

 1. As far as the debtor has enjoyed a benefit from a not attributable non-performance, which benefit he would not have enjoyed if he would have performed in conformity with his obligation, he has to undo, in accordance with the rules for an unjustified enrichment, the damage that the creditor has suffered from his non-performance.